-Starting from the seminal work Pillonetto and De Nicolao \cite{pillonetto2010new}, a paradigm shift known as the \emph{kernel-based} approach has emerged in system identification which allows integrating side-information \cite{ljung2020shift, pillonetto2014kernel, chiuso2019system, khosravi2021robust}.
-In this framework, the identification problem is formulated as a regularized regression in a reproducing kernel Hilbert space (RKHS) \cite{berlinet2011reproducing} where the regularization term, based on the norm of RKHS, penalizes solutions not compatible with the side-information.
-By a suitable choice of the kernel function, or by imposing appropriate constraints in the regression problem, one can incorporate a variety of side-information such as stability, resonant frequencies, smoothness of the impulse response, steady-state gain, and, internal or external positivity of the system \cite{chen2018kernel, marconato2016filter, zheng2018positive, khosravi2019positive, khosravi2021POS,khosravi2021SSG}.
-Moreover, employing a Tikhonov-like regularization in this framework leads to an improvement in the bias-variance trade-off \cite{pillonetto2014kernel}.
+Starting from the seminal work Pillonetto and De Nicolao \cite{pillonetto2010new}, a paradigm shift known as \emph{kernel-based} approach has been emerged in system identification and also the idea of integrating prior knowledge \cite{ljung2020shift,pillonetto2014kernel,chiuso2019system,khosravi2021robust}.
+In the proposed framework, the identification problem is formulated as a regularized regression in a reproducing kernel Hilbert space (RKHS) \cite{aronszajn1950theory} where the regularization term is defined based on the norm of RKHS to penalize the feasible solutions not following the prior knowledge.
+Indeed, by suitable choice of the kernel function or imposing appropriate constraints in the regression problem, one can incorporate various prior knowledge such as the stability of the system, the resonant frequencies, gain, the smoothness of the impulse response, and internal or external positivity of the system \cite{chen2018kernel,khosravi2021SSG, marconato2016filter,khosravi2019positive,zheng2018positive,khosravi2021POS}.
+Moreover, employing a Tikhonov-like regularization in this framework leads in improvement of the bias-variance trade-off \cite{pillonetto2014kernel}.